 Highlights of the Mana Pools Explorer

-- strong and stable Canadian canoes enhance experience and comfort
+- Strong and stable Canadian canoes

-- one of the best walking areas in Southern Africa
+- One of the best walking areas in Southern Africa

-- awe-inspiring ‘on foot’ interactions with elephant
+- Awe-inspiring ‘on foot’ interactions with elephant

-Best time to do the Mana Pools Explorer
+Best time for the Mana Pools Explorer

 Mana Pools Explorer trip will start with an overnight stay in Hornbill Lodge.
 Safety briefings for preparation of the canoes on the river and procedures for camping.